gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 ### <a id="additional-configuration-based-annotations"></a>Additional Configuration-based Annotations

-The following [spring-data-gemfire-name] Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of [vmware-gemfire-short-name] or because there are better, alternative ways to accomplishing the function that the annotation
+The following Spring Data for VMware GemFire Annotations were not discussed in this reference documentation, either because the annotation supports a deprecated feature of GemFire or because there are better, alternative ways to accomplishing the function that the annotation
 provides:

-- `@EnableAuth`: Enables [vmware-gemfire-short-name]'s old authentication and authorization security model.
-(Deprecated. [vmware-gemfire-short-name]'s new integrated security framework can be enabled on both clients and servers by using [spring-data-gemfire-name]'s `@EnableSecurity` annotation, as described in [Configuring Security](#configuring-security)".)
+- `@EnableAuth`: Enables GemFire's old authentication and authorization security model.
+(Deprecated.
+GemFire's new integrated security framework can be enabled on both clients and servers by using Spring Data for VMware GemFire's `@EnableSecurity` annotation, as described in [Configuring Security](#configuring-security)".)

 - `@EnableAutoRegionLookup`: Not recommended.
 Essentially, this